Buying A Houston Home? Do You Know What NOT To Buy?

 Effects: 9% Of the Market

-Located within a neighborhood with an "Above Average" number of FEMA claims.
-These claims are from two or more Houston flooding events since 2000.
+A neighborhood with an "Above Average" number of FEMA claims, from two or more Houston flooding events since 2000, can indicate a higher risk of flooding.
 Read our full article How To Avoid Houston Homes With Flooding History for complete details.

 -

-Checking FEMA flood maps to see whether the neighborhood you’re considering is a flood-risk zone or not
+Check FEMA flood maps to determine whether the neighborhood is in a flood-risk zone;

 -